lomarco/flux/README.md

 ## Why Flux?

 - **Faster than Bash and Zsh:** Flux starts up in milliseconds, making it ideal for scripting, embedded systems, and power users who value speed.
-- **Minimalism without compromise:** No unnecessary features, only what you need for efficient daily work.
+- **Focused functionality:** Includes only essential tools for daily tasks.
 - **Easy to build and hack:** Clean codebase, minimal dependencies, and clear documentation make it perfect for contributors and system integrators.
 - **Ideal for old hardware:** Flux consumes less RAM and CPU, breathing new life into legacy systems.
 - **Open-source and community-driven:** Transparent development, MIT license, and open to feature requests.